benedictwaweru/ai_practice/README.md

-﻿# Implementation of the minimax algorithm and alpha-beta pruning
+﻿# Implementation of the minimax algorithm and alpha-beta pruning in tic-tac-toe

 ## Overview